-Tree removal near Napier caused Vodafone outage that hit Hawke's Bay
+Vodafone outage in Hawke's Bay caused by Napier tree removal

 Vodafone NZ wholesale and infrastructure director Tony Baird urged contractors to take extra precautions before digging.

-"With alert level 3 construction work back underway, and with shovel-ready projects likely to get started, we urge contractors to check before they dig at all times," he said.
+"With alert level 3 construction work back under way, and with shovel-ready projects likely to get started, we urge contractors to check before they dig at all times," he said.

 "Mobile and internet broadband services rely on underground fibre cabling to function.
 While we appreciate that contractors are working to increased time pressures, accidental damage to underground cables can cause massive disruptions, which was evident today."